Brent Leggs: Funded sites

 The appearance of the award-winning film Green Book in 2018 drew attention to The Negro Motorist Green Book.
 Sites listed there are part of the African American Cultural Heritage Action Fund's future plans and its current call for financial support.
 Awards are announced annually.
-In 2019 new sites receiving support included Langston Hughes‘ house in Harlem, NYC; The Harriet Tubman Home in Auburn, NY; Satchel Paige's home in Kansas City, Missouri; the Emmett Till Memorial Commission in Sumner, Mississippi; The Forum in Chicago’s Bronzeville neighborhood; the African Meeting House in Boston, MA; and the Emanuel African Methodist Episcopal Church in Charleston, South Carolina.
+In 2019 new sites receiving support included Langston Hughes' house in Harlem, NYC; The Harriet Tubman Home in Auburn, NY; Satchel Paige's home in Kansas City, Missouri; the Emmett Till and Mamie Till-Mobley National Monument; The Forum in Chicago's Bronzeville neighborhood; the African Meeting House in Boston, MA; and the Emanuel African Methodist Episcopal Church in Charleston, South Carolina.

 Academic accomplishments and honors

-Leggs' faculty positions include "Clinical Assistant Professor" at the University of Maryland's School of Architecture, Planning and Preservation, and adjunct status at the Boston Architectural College.
-He has also taught at Harvard University and the University of Pennsylvania.
+Leggs' faculty positions have included "Clinical Assistant Professor" at the University of Maryland's School of Architecture, Planning and Preservation, and adjunct status at the Boston Architectural College.
+He has also taught at Harvard University's Graduate School of Design as a Loeb Fellow, an honor given to those with, among other characteristics, "a passionate commitment to revitalizing communities."
+He has also taught at the University of Pennsylvania.

-He has co-authored Preserving African American Historic Places (2012), which the Smithsonian Institution called the “seminal publication on preserving African American historic sites.”
+He has co-authored Preserving African American Historic Places (2012), which the Smithsonian Institution called the "seminal publication on preserving African American historic sites."
 It "provides tools for protecting ... important landmarks in African American history."
 He has also contributed to Preservation and Social Inclusion (2020).
-He has made numerous public appearances, including on C-Span, where he appeared four times between 2016-2019.
+He has made numerous public appearances, including on C-Span, where he appeared four times between 2016 and 2019.

-In 2012 he was named a Loeb Fellow, an honor given to those with, among other characteristics, "a passionate commitment to revitalizing communities."
 In 2018 he received the Robert G. Stanton National Preservation Award.